 Materials for Nuclear Power Plants

-Suitable courses from other Finnish universities (available through the flexible study right (JOO) if the school of the student approves the JOO application) are listed in the following.
+Examples of suitable courses from other Finnish universities (available through the flexible study right (JOO) if the school of the student approves the JOO application) are listed in the following.
 Note that individual courses may have special prerequisites, group size limits and separate application procedures.

 Thermal hydraulics, Lappeenranta University of Technology: